Kosovo's Year Zero: Between a Balkan Past and a European Future

 With its unilateral--and highly controversial--declaration of independence from Serbia on February 17, 2008, the former Yugoslavian territory of Kosovo joined the ranks of the world’s sovereign states.
 Currently recognized by only 53 U.N. member nations, and opposed by Russia, the unsettled fate of Kosovo now sits with the International Court of Justice, which has been asked to rule on the legality of its split from Serbia.
 This month, to mark the one-year anniversary, historians Edin Hajdarpašic and Emil Kerenji explore the roots of the conflicts that led to Kosovo’s separation and evaluate the future prospects for this fledgling state.

 Origins gratefully acknowledges the support of the Center for Slavic and East European Studies at The Ohio State University in preparing this article.
-For more on recent history in the Balkans, see the 1993 Origins article on the breakup of the former Yugoslavia.
+For more on recent history in the Balkans, see the 1993 Origins article on the breakup of the former Yugoslavia (PDF File).
 Readers may also be interested to see the March 2008 Origins article on Russian politics and the November 2008 article on the Russian-Georgian War.

 When it was announced almost exactly a year ago, Kosovo's declaration of independence from Serbia immediately generated an avalanche of intense political reactions about "Europe's newest state".